 Visiting Victoria Falls

 Any visit to Hwange will likely include a stopover to Victoria Falls.
 It’s a world heritage natural wonder and I recommend doing the falls from both the ground and the air.
 I’m normally a cheapskate about expensive tourist experiences, but the helicopter ride over the falls was well worth it.
 The view from above will show you the vast scale of the falls which you can’t get from the ground.
 There are several providers, just pick one.
+You should also take a sunset cruise on the Zambezi (which is above the falls).
 If you are an epic adventurer, you can also soak in the Devil’s Pools, which sit atop the falls and provide jaw dropping views straight down.

 4 Ways to Support Painted Dog Conservation